programarivm/php-chess/docs/heuristics.md

 ![Figure 3](https://raw.githubusercontent.com/chesslablab/php-chess/main/docs/heuristics_03.png)

-The time domain and the spectrum domain are calculated by adding up their individual components.
+The time domain and the heuristic domain are calculated by adding up their individual components.
 This is how to obtain the space oscillations by using time component number three.

 ```php
 print_r($sanSignal->timeComponent[3]);